Empirical Likelihood-Based Fairness Auditing: Distribution-Free Certification and Flagging: The setup

-We say that a prediction rule $f$ exhibits a performance disparity on a subpopulation $G$ if the conditional expectation of some metric $M(f (X), Y )$ given $(X, Y )\in G$ differs substantially from a target $\theta_P \in \mathbb{R}$.
-Our statistical audits are conducted by testing and constructing confidence intervals for the group-wise performance disparity, a metric formalised by \cite{CherianCandes2024} as follows.
+We assume that only a holdout dataset $D = \{X_i, Y_i\}^n_{i=1} \toiid P$ is accessible.
+This is sometimes referred to audit trails \citep{BrundageEtAl2020}.
+We say that some prediction rule $h$ exhibits a performance disparity on a subpopulation $G$ if the conditional expectation of some metric $M(h (X), Y)$ given $(X, Y)\in G$ differs substantially from a target $\theta_P \in \mathbb{R}$.
+The group-wise performance disparity is given by \cite{CherianCandes2024} as follows.